colbeseder/MPMP/README.md

 # MPMP

-Here is my code for solving Matt Parker's Maths Puzzles
+Here is code to solve a subset of Matt Parker's Maths Puzzles

-I didn't attempt all of the puzzles.
-And not all the puzzles I solved were done with code.
-But the ones that were, I dumped the code here without much cleaning.
+Most are in Python, but some were solved using _Rust_, _Golang_, _JavaScipt_ and _Excel_.

+Most of the code is rough and ready, with a priority of submitting the answer early.

-## Season 1 result
+## What was your season 1 result?

 Final position: **147th**

 Highest position: **68th** (after puzzle 17)

+## Where are all of the other solutions?

+Some I missed.
+Others, I did on paper.

 ## Summary

+Thanks to Matt Parker for all the puzzles.
 I had fun.